Shreyas2859/Shreyas2859/README.md

 - 👋 Hi, I’m Shreyas
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning to code myself
+- 🌱 I’m currently practising to developed coding skills
+- ✨ I know Python, PJS, HTML&CSS

 <!---
 Shreyas2859/Shreyas2859 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.